killerdolp/2D-report-ALGO/Report.md

 	return min_node
 ```
-The `FIND_MAX` and `FIND_MIN` functions work as the largest value is found in the right most node and the smallest value is found in the left most node. therefore, the function only has to traverse the right or left most node to find the max and min
+The `FIND_MAX` and `FIND_MIN` functions work as the largest value is found in the right most node and the smallest value is found in the left most node. therefore, the function only has to traverse the right or left most node to find the maximum and minimum.

 ```
 FUNCTION FIND_SUCCESSOR(node):
 	Require: A node from RBT
+	//**** CASE 1 ****
 	IF node.right != NIL do
 		return FIND_MIN(node.right)
+	//**** CASE 2 ****
 	successor <- node.parent
-	WHILE successor != NIL and node = sucessor.right
+	WHILE successor != NIL and node = successor.right do
 		node <- successor
 		successor <- successor.parent
+	return successor
 ```
+The function `FIND_SUCCESSOR` finds the largest node smaller than the given node.
+There are 2 cases to find for the successor.
+- **Case 1:** If the node has a right child
+		The successor would be the left most node in the right subtree.
+We can do this by calling function `FIND_MIN(node.right)`  which returns the left most value in the `node.right` subtree
+- **Case 2:** If the node has no right child
+		The successor is the first ancestor where the give node is in the left subtree.
+Until we find such ancestor, we move up the tree using `node.parent`

 ```
 FUNCTION FIND_PREDECESSOR(node):